sharkby7e/passwordGenerator/README.md

 ## User Guide
 The application is quite intuitive, and accounts for any errors that may occur while using.
 When prompted, the user gives the length they wish their password to be.
-If they don't meet the given criteria, they are asked to read the prompt again, and make sure what they input works.
+If they don't meet the given criteria, they are asked to read the prompt again, and make sure what their input would work.

 After the length has been input, then the user is prompted whether or not to include the 4 character types
 * Capital Letters